derenliu/derenliu.github.io/_pages/about.md

+---
+permalink: /
-Welcome to my personal website.
+title: Welcome to my personal website.
+author_profile: true
+redirect_from:
+  - /about/
+  - /about.html
+---

 =

 A data-driven personal website